If we keep looking at the world from the same point of view, we learn nothing new.

-Although he does not reside in the United Kingdom, Lobsang’s perspective on the Brexit events is insightful and knowledgeable.
-Using the images of Margaret Thatcher (British Prime Minister in the 1980s) along with a dilapidated double-decker London bus, he is seemingly connecting the UK’s past and his predicted future with the Brexit in-between.
+Although he does not reside in the United Kingdom, Lobsang’s perspective on Brexit is insightful and knowledgeable.
+Using the images of Margaret Thatcher (British Prime Minister in the 1980s) along with a dilapidated double-decker London bus, he is seemingly connecting the UK’s past and his predicted post-Brexit future.

 Luces Invisibles.
 Oil on canvas, 2018

 Born in Santiago in 1964, Eduardo Mena is a self-taught Chilean artist.
-Mena alternates his residence between Valparaiso and Santiago in Chile and Mexico, where he extensively exhibits his works.
+Mena alternates his residence among Valparaiso and Santiago in Chile, and Mexico, where he extensively exhibits his works.
 In his art, he often depicts port cities along the Pacific coast of Chile, exploring the various boundaries between the sea and the land.
-His primary subjects are “porteños”, or port city people in Spanish.
+His primary subjects are “porteños”, or "port city people" in Spanish.

-While we might not think of that, but we, the residents of San Francisco are also porteños.
+The residents of San Francisco are also porteños.
 We’re a mix of people who came to this port city from different parts of the world.
-We, porteños, create a melting point of cultures and one may say that we are probably more accepting of other cultures than those that live in-land.
+We, porteños, create a melting pot of cultures and one may say that we are probably more accepting of other cultures than those that live in land.
 We, as porteños, are moved by the ocean, its depth and vastness.

 Floating Future.
 Acrylic on canvas, 2020

 Cristina Vera Aguilar